 Until I had LASIK, I really didn’t acknowledge how annoying my glasses and contacts were – how much they were getting in the way of just living my life.
 Now I can see better than I ever did before – even with my glasses or contacts.
 I can’t remember the last time I said: “I can’t see that.”
 My vision is that good.
 Growing up, I was super jealous of others with normally great vision – my kid brother is one of them.
 Now, that’s me.
 I’m the one with great vision.
 For the first week or two after my procedure, I’d find myself in the bathroom at the end of the day thinking I needed to deal with my contacts – but I don’t.
 I can just go to bed.
 And every morning, I’m still so grateful I can see well without having to deal with my contacts.
 It is just so great.

 Katelyn H. is studying to become an optometrist and chose LASIK a few months ago to correct her vision after wearing glasses and contacts since the 4th grade.
-Here she shares insights into that decision and how she feels about her vision today:
+Here she shares her LASIK testimonial and insight into that decision and how she feels about her vision today:

 I really wanted out of my contacts and glasses.
 Not that I wore glasses that often, most just before bed.
 But it wasn’t unusual to fall asleep wearing my glasses and wake up with ugly red marks all over my face.
 Mostly, I wore contacts, but there were challenges there too.
 I had problems with dryness.
 But it was more than that.
 Working out, being active, is very important to me.
 I’m a swimmer.
 I love water skiing, wakeboarding, just being in the water.
 And even though I’m an eye care professional and know the risk I was taking; I broke the rules.
 I wore contacts in the lake.
 I didn’t feel safe wearing glasses behind a boat while waterskiing.